jdelauney/js-challenges/readme.md

 Open your browser and go to provided link to see the UI.
 You'll can choose the level and the scenario you want to see.
-You'll can see your solution by clicking on the "Run" button.
+You'll can see your solution by clicking on the "Run"(Executer) button.
-You'll can see the solution by clicking on the "Solution" button.
+You'll can see my solution by clicking on the "Run Solution" (Executer solution) and "Run bonus" (Executer bonus) button.

 ## VSCode recommended extensions